-Given this shared agenda, the incoming government should be able to build on the work already undertaken by the outgoing administration, such as previous consultations.
-Officials have long been focused on this area and will have refined their policy advice both in light of the direction of travel set out by Jeremy Hunt - the previous Chancellor of the Exchequer - and the similar approach taken by Rachel Reeves, the new Chancellor, in opposition.
-The Pension Schemes Bill, announced during the King's Speech in July, further indicates that a change of government will not disrupt policy development in this area, as the measures proposed mostly echoed those of the previous administration.
+Given this shared agenda, the new government will be able to build on the work already undertaken by the outgoing administration, such as previous consultations.
+Officials have long been focused on this area and have refined their policy advice both in light of the direction of travel set out by Jeremy Hunt - the previous Chancellor of the Exchequer - and the similar approach taken by Rachel Reeves, the new Chancellor, in opposition.
+The Pension Schemes Bill, announced during the King's Speech in July, further indicates that the change of government will not disrupt policy development in this area, as the measures proposed mostly echo those of the previous administration.
+That said, it appears that the new government is eager to move quickly having already published an interim report for its landmark Pension Investment Review and a series of consultations.